ktaranov/sqlserver-kit/CONTRIBUTING.md

 Building something great means choosing features carefully especially because it is much, much easier to add features than it is to take them away.
-Additions to MySQLTuner will be evaluated on a combination of scope (how well it fits into the project), maintenance burden and general usefulness.
+Additions will be evaluated on a combination of scope (how well it fits into the project), maintenance burden and general usefulness.

 Creating something great often means saying no to seemingly good ideas.
-Don't dispair if your feature request isn't accepted, take action!
+Don't despair if your feature request isn't accepted, take action!
 Fork the repository, build your idea and share it with others.
-We released MySQLTuner under the MIT License for this purpose precisely.
+We released this project under the [LICENSE] for this purpose precisely.
 Open source works best when smart and dedicated people riff off of each others' ideas to make even greater things.